openshift/microshift/docs/storage/default_csi_plugin.md

 supports volume expansion.
 It does not support volume shrinking.
 Refer to OpenShift documentation on [Expanding CSI Volumes](https://docs.openshift.com/container-platform/4.13/storage/expanding-persistent-volumes.html#expanding-csi-volumes_expanding-persistent-volumes) for resizing instructions.

+### PVC to PVC Cloning

+LVMS supports PVC cloning for LVM thin-volumes (thick volumes are not supported).
+Cloning is only allowed within the same namespace; you cannot clone a PVC from one namespace to another.
+For more details on PVC to PVC cloning, see the [OpenShift documentation](https://docs.openshift.com/container-platform/4.13/storage/container_storage_interface/persistent-storage-csi-cloning.html).